confluence/python-textbok/python_notes/Python_Basics.rst

     bool("0") # True!
     bool("False") # Also True!

 ..
-Todo: come back to translate the section about compiling programs.
+Todo:: come back to translate the section about compiling programs.
 Shouldn't this go at the *beginning* of the section?
 Either way, say something about how to use the interactive interpreter at the beginning of the section.
 Include something about an IDE (Wing?).

 ..
-Todo: Differences between Python 2 and 3: unicode vs bytes -- add something about bytes where this is mentioned
+Todo:: Differences between Python 2 and 3: unicode vs bytes -- add something about bytes where this is mentioned

 ..
+Todo:: Say something about None.

-Todo: translate exercises
+..
+Todo:: translate exercises